elektroencefalografista/coreboot-x220/README.md

 # Coreboot with Tianocore for ThinkPad X220
 Dockerfile + scripts to simplify building and updating coreboot for Lenovo ThinkPad X220.
+Tested and confirmed to successfully build Coreboot 4.19 on Ubuntu 22.04 and Fedora Silverblue 37.

 ## How compile?